lorol/LITTLEFS/README.md

 ## To Do

-- Supporting different IDF versions
+- Supporting smarter different IDF versions